pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

 software engineer?

-something that i noticed over the weekend that really stuck with me was how other people were introducing themselves. a large number of people i met said "i'm X, but my day job is Y" and i've just... never felt worthy of doing that? i've often felt like an imposter after graduating design school because i went directly into software engineering since that's what had been paying the bills through school, but like... i _am_ a designer and a maker.
+something that i noticed over the weekend that really stuck with me was how other people were introducing themselves. a large number of people i met introduced themselves using "i'm an X, but in my day job i'm a Y", or maybe just "i'm an X" and then later mentioning that they have an unrelated day job later, which was really powerful to me. i've never really felt worthy of claiming a label other than the one associated with my job title. after graduating design school, i went straight into software engineering because that's what had already been paying the bills, so, i can't _really_ claim the label "designer", right?

-i studied digital design and game dev. i've made video games. i've written ttrpgs. i've built i don't know how many electronics projects. and honestly... i'm pretty good at those things, too. what more do i need to identify with some of the most fulfilling, vulnerable, and creative things that i do? why do i feel obligated to identify with, build community around, write about, and devote my free time to a profession that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and that they're _just a hobby?_
+no, i studied design and game dev; i've made video games; i've written ttrpgs;
+i've built i don't know how many electronics projects; i still do those things (though maybe not many ttrpgs anymore); and honestly... i'm pretty good at those things, too. what more do i need to do to identify with some of the most fulfilling, vulnerable, and creative things that i do? why do i feel obligated to identify with, build community around, write about, and devote my free time to a profession that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and downgrade them to just a hobby?

 after i got home and somewhat settled back in (tangent: i started adderall for my adhd again last monday after discontinuing it in early 2020 because my